rickballard/CoCivium/admin/history/Browser_Setup_and_Launcher_20250809T054950Z.md

 <!-- status: stub; target: 150+ words -->
 # Browser Setup & Launcher (Chrome, Windows)

-**Goal.**  Isolate a clean Chrome profile (“CoCivium”) with the right extensions and startup tabs so our sessions are repeatable and fast.
+**Goal.**  Isolate a clean Chrome profile (“CoCivium™”) with the right extensions and startup tabs so our sessions are repeatable and fast.

 ---